|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Simple syrup is a solution of equal parts (by weight) sugar and water.
-It can be used to sweeten and add moisture to cakes and other desserts.
-It's also handy for sweetening cold drinks such as iced coffee and iced tea since granulated sugar doesn't dissolve as well in cold drinks as it does in hot ones.
-There is also a slew of cocktails that use simple syrup, like the old-fashioned and the mojito.
+Simple syrup is a solution of equal parts (by weight) sugar and water and its uses are myriad.
+You can use simple syrup to sweeten and add moisture to cakes and other desserts.
+It's also handy for sweetening cold drinks such as iced coffee and iced tea, because granulated sugar doesn't dissolve as well in cold drinks as it does in hot ones.
+There are also plenty of cocktails that use simple syrup, like the old-fashioned and the mojito.
+And it's as easy to do as the name implies.

 Gather the ingredients.